Ivan Mikhailovich Simonov: Early life

-Simonov is the first Russian astronomer who have deal with The World Trip.
+Simonov is the first Russian astronomer who have ventured into Antarctica.
 He make the first observations of stars in the southern hemisphere of the sky, what was not able to discover in Russia.
 Moreover, he was single scientist in this mission.
 In addition to astronomic observations and detection geographical coordinates, he was conducting magnetic observations and for the first time claimed South magnetic pole of the Earth is located at 76° South and 142.5° West (since then, its position has changed significantly due to the age-old displacement of the magnetic poles).

 Work

 After return to Kazan in 1822, he was confirmed as an ordinary Professor of astronomy.
 In 1822-1823 and 1825-1830-Dean of the faculty of physics and mathematics of Kazan University.

 In 1828, he toured a significant part of the Kazan province and part of Simbirsk and Orenburg, where by astronomical observations he established the exact geographical coordinates of many cities, and with the help of a barometer he determined at what height the places he visited were located.

 At the initiative of I. M. Simonov, two observatories were founded in Kazan — the astronomical one, of which he was Director in 1838-1855, and the magnetic one (1843).